convisoappsec/conviso-docs/docs/quickstart/developer-quickstart.md

 </div>

+[Click here](../../integrations/integrations_intro#communication-and-notification) to enable notifications through integrations or [click here](https://app.convisoappsec.com/spa/user/notifications-center) to activate email/in-app notifications.

-## View Vulnerability Information in a Defect Tracker Tool
+## Sending Vulnerabilities Information to a Defect Tracker Tool

 Conviso Platform integrates with various Defect Tracking tools so that developers can access vulnerability details without disrupting their usual workflow.
-This allows for the automatic transfer of vulnerabilities from Conviso Platform to tools like Jira, Azure Boards, or Businessmap, ensuring seamless integration.
+This allows for the automatic transfer of vulnerabilities from Conviso Platform to tools like Jira, Azure Boards, ClickUp, or Businessmap, ensuring seamless integration.

 Once a vulnerability is created in the Defect Tracking tool via Conviso Platform, a bidirectional communication system comes into play.
 If the status of the vulnerability is updated on Conviso Platform, the change will be reflected in the external tool immediately.
 Likewise, if the status is first modified in the external tool, the update will be promptly synchronized back to Conviso Platform.